 Originally known as ‘Temple Barr’, (Barr = a raised estuary sandbank often used for walking on), the Temple Bar area had fallen into disarray many centuries ago.

 The good news was that this resulted in bargain rents for homes, boutiques and bars.
 The area quickly became a thriving hub of Irish bohemian quirkiness – almost like SoHo in London or Brooklyn in New York.

 Given how much Temple Bar was increasing in popularity; in 1991, the Irish state got involved to modernise and rejuvenate the entire area, which just heightened its popularity even more!

-The Temple Bar: Whiskeys Galore
+The Temple Bar: Whiskys Galore

-But to be fair, with the pub offering over 450 different kinds of rare whiskeys (Ireland’s largest collection), The Temple Bar has helped put itself on the map too.
+But to be fair, with the pub offering over 450 different kinds of rare whiskys (Ireland’s largest collection), The Temple Bar has helped put itself on the map too.

 And with such a buzzing atmosphere inside, how could you not join in?
-You can totally understand why it’s a must see!
-The only thing is that you may have to settle for standing with your pint or whiskey as it’s so busy – unless you’re a fan of early morning drinking.
+You can totally understand why it’s a must-see!
+The only thing is that you may have to settle for standing with your pint or whisky as it’s so busy – unless you’re a fan of early morning drinking when crowds are fewer.

 Did you find this interesting?
 Share the love!